usmanhameed2017/Node-JS/Lecture-30/Theory.md

 - Bootstrap 5 is the newest version of Bootstrap.

-- Install Bootstrap using `npm i bootstrap`.
+- Install Bootstrap using the command: `npm i bootstrap`.

 - Now, register the bootstrap path in your express app using `__dirname` and `path` module.